-1. Model appropriate behavior

-- 2. Distribute the sexual harassment policy to all employees, through a method whereby receipt can be verified - 3.
-Treat all complaints of sexual harassment seriously - Comply with the agency's complaint and investigation procedures and/or their Affirmative Action Plan
+- 1. Model appropriate behavior - 2.
+Distribute the sexual harassment policy to all employees, through a method whereby receipt can be verified - 3.
+Treat all complaints of sexual harassment seriously - 4.
+Comply with the agency's complaint and investigation procedures

-V. Affirmative Action Officer or Designee Responsibilities
+V. Equal Opportunity Officer or Designee Responsibilities

-Agency Affirmative Action Officer/designee must:
+Agency Equal Opportunity Officer/designee must: